Bhuvana Oru Kelvi Kuri: Production

 Writer Panchu Arunachalam and director S. P. Muthuraman initially wanted Rajinikanth to play a small role in a low-budget film.
 But after meeting him, the duo found him to have "brightness" and decided to cast him in "something bigger, better".
 The film was Bhuvana Oru Kelvi Kuri, an adaptation of the novel of the same name by Maharishi.
-Produced by N. S. Mani under the banner M. A. M. Films, its screenplay was written by Arunachalam.
+Produced by N. S. Mani under the banner M. A. M. Films who earlier worked as production controller for AVM Productions, its screenplay was written by Arunachalam.
 The film was the first collaboration of Rajinikanth and Muthuraman, and was conceived during the Emergency.